OfficeDev/TrainingContent/SharePoint/SharePointFramework/07 Working with different JavaScript frameworks and libraries/Readme.md

 - Module 7: Working with different JavaScript frameworks and libraries - Coming

 ## Agenda ##
+- Different options to load JavaScript libraries
 - Angular 1.x
-- Knockout
+- Knock-out
-- Different options to load JavaScript libraries

 ## Key recommendations ##
 - Client side web parts are framework agnostic.
 You can use any client side framework that you like: Angular, Knockout, React, Handlebars, and more.